 Spring and summer starts our community kitten season.
 Between March and October, hundreds of new kittens are born in Pasco County.
-In many cases, those kittens are not truly abandoned, since most cats are free-roaming community cats.
-Pasco County does not have a leash law for cats - meaning they can roam free.
-This also means Pasco County Animal Control does not pick up stray cats in the community, nor do we accept stray cats at the Land O' Lakes shelter.
-When you find a kitten - you usually don't have to intervene.
+In most cases, those kittens are not truly abandoned.
+Pasco County does not have a leash law for cats, meaning they can roam free.
+This also means Pasco County Animal Control does not pick up stray cats in the community, nor do we accept stray cats at the shelter.
+When you find a kitten, you usually don't have to intervene.
 Just 'Leave Them Be' for mom to return and continue caring for them.

 Frequently Asked Questions

-I want to foster these abandoned kittens - what do I need to know about fostering?
+I want to foster these abandoned kittens.
+What do I need to know?

 If mom has not returned after 8 consecutive hours, then you can step in and care for the kittens.
 Click below for a suggested supply list of kitten fostering needs.
 The shelter might be able to provide a starter kit, depending on availability.
 Kittens should be fostered until they are 8 weeks old or 2 pounds.
-Then they they can be spayed/neutered and rehomed.
+Then they they can be spayed or neutered and rehomed.

 Kittens under 8 weeks of age or under 2 pounds are too young to be in a shelter environment.
 They are not old enough to be vaccinated for diseases that older cats can more easily fight off.
 Stress while in the shelter is another factor that can have a negative impact on these babies.